 Due to the limited scale of this fishery there is no routine industry independent monitoring program and the data available to conduct the assessment is limited.
 The assessment is consequently focussed on data collected from mandatory daily logbook returns.
-In 2018/19 an industry based voluntary length-frequency data collection commenced which has provided promising initial data and is likely to become an important component of the stock assessment in future years.
+In 2018/19 an industry based voluntary length-frequency data collection commenced which has provided promising initial data and is likely to become an important component of the stock assessment in future years, however no new length-frequency data was available in 2019/20 and this section has not been updated.